Code-Institute-Submissions/zemaciel-project3/README.md

 In all cases, the feedback presents the correct IATA code with the airport name and location, followed by the game menu.

 ## Input validation
-Every time the user inputs a value, the game checks if it is a valid three-letter code, and converts the letters to uppercase to fit if the IATA code standards.
+Every time the user inputs a value, the game checks if it is a valid three-letter code, and converts the letters to uppercase to match the IATA code standards.
- In case of an invalid input the player will see one of the following messages: <br>
+ In case of an invalid input the player will get one of the following messages: <br>
  * The player's guess has lenth different than three letters:<br>
  ![](assets/invalid_lengh.png)

- * The playe's guess contains numbers or symblos: <br>
+ * The player's guess contains numbers or symblos: <br>
  ![](assets/invalid_not_alpha.png)

 # Testing
 ## PEP8 Validator Testing
-The game has been tested by running it through the [PeP8](https://pep8ci.herokuapp.com/).
+The game has been tested by running it through the [CI Python Linter](https://pep8ci.herokuapp.com/).

 The final version of the run.py and the aiport_dictionary.py have no issues.